zhiming99/rpc-frmwrk/rpc/security/README.md

 4. Configure `rpc-frmwrk` with authentication.
   * In the [`driver.json`](https://github.com/zhiming99/rpc-frmwrk/blob/master/ipc/driver.json), the section for `RpcTcpBusPort`, you can find the configurations for each listening port.
-And add `HasAuth:"true"` to the listening port which will enable authentication on all the connections to that port.
+And add attribue `HasAuth:"true"` to the port, and all the incoming connections from that port will be authenticated first before normal `RPC` requests can be serviced.

-  * In the [`rtauth.json`](https://github.com/zhiming99/rpc-frmwrk/blob/master/test/router/rtauth.json), the section for `RpcRouterBridgeAuthImpl`, you can setup the authentication infomantion as the service server.
+  * In the [`rtauth.json`](https://github.com/zhiming99/rpc-frmwrk/blob/master/test/router/rtauth.json), the section for `RpcRouterBridgeAuthImpl`, you can add the authentication infomantion as the service server.
 It looks like
  ```
              "AuthInfo" :
             {